 Function Decision Making Body 5.
-Arrangements for enabling questions to be put on police matters at Council meetings The Council (through Standing Orders) 6.
-Obtaining information as to interests in land under the Town and Country Planning Act 1990 and as to particulars of persons interested in land under the Local Government (Miscellaneous Provisions) Act 1976.
-The Cabinet (responsibility for this function has been delegated to officers).
-7. The Cabinet (responsibility for this function has been delegated to officers).
-8. Appointments to Outside Bodies: Outside bodies which carry out or relate to executive functions.
-Outside bodies other than those which carry out or relate to executive functions The Cabinet The Council (responsibility for this function has been delegated to the Planning and Regulatory Committee and to the Chief Executive under delegated powers).
-9. The Cabinet (responsibility for this function has been delegated to officers)
+Arrangements for enabling questions to be put on police matters at Council meetings The Council (through Standing Orders) 6. interests in land under the Town The Cabinet (responsibility for this function has been delegated to officers).
+7. execution of highway works The Cabinet (responsibility for this function has been delegated to officers).
+8. executive functions The Cabinet The Council (responsibility for this function has been delegated to the Planning and Regulatory Committee and to the Chief Executive under delegated powers).
+9. other local authorities for the The Cabinet (responsibility for this function has been delegated to officers)